-Originally published in The Hill Times.
+Originally published by The Hill Times

 On March 25, a few weeks into the COVID-19 crisis, the government made an announcement that left most analysts wondering if it had bitten off more than it could chew.